JabRef/user-documentation/en/finding-sorting-and-cleaning-entries/groups.md

 ### Types of groups

-JabRef has five types of groups:
+JabRef has six types of groups:

 * **Explicit selection**.
 The group contains entries that were assigned manually.
 It behaves like a directory on disk, and contains only those entries that you explicitly assigned to it.
 * **Searching for a keyword**.
 The group contain entries in which a certain field (e.g. `author`) contains a certain keyword (e.g. `Smith`).
 This method does not require manual assignment of entries but uses information that is already present in the database.